n3tSh4d3/NetShadeScanner_dev/README.md

 ```
 For other types of scans and / or enumerations it is not necessary to be an administrator.
 *****************************************************************
-Example of a JOB ready to be started
+Example of a JOB ready to be started...

 ![alt text](Screen_JOB.png)